THE UNWRITTEN RULES OF SOCCER

 Intentionally Put the Ball Out of Play Upon Serious Injury

-Racism in any form, at any time, is unacceptable.
+Racism or Sexism in any form, at any time, is unacceptable.

 No Insulting or Demeaning Trash Talking